timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 ```

 4. Change the invocation name of the skill to "Connected Car"<br>
-From your Cloud9 interface, open models/en-US.json and change the interactionModel.languageModel.invocationName.
+From your Cloud9 interface, open models/en-US.json and change the ```interactionModel.languageModel.invocationName```.
 Redeploy and test
 the skill with ```ask deploy``` and ```ask simulate```

 5. Update the Lambda function code and deploy again<br>